jamiepg4/interactive-template/README.md

 ------------
 1. Put the Google Doc ID into `package.json` under the key name `document`
 2. Share the Google Doc with text-fetcher@fusion-static.iam.gserviceaccount.com
-3. Download the [Fusion key file][key-file] and put it in the root of your project directory
+3. Download the [Fusion key file][key-file] and put it inside a folder named `key` in the project directory
 4. Use Mustache syntax to determine where your text snippets belong
 5. `gulp text` will download and merge the Google document with your template